MooersLab/writingLogTemplateInOrg/README.md

 This part of the writing project log may require customization.
 You may want to include project-specific protocols.
-You May have already written down your own protocols that you want to include, or the space for such protocols May stimulate you to develop protocols for multi-step processes you must go through in your work.
+You may have already written down your own protocols that you want to include, or the space for such protocols may stimulate you to develop protocols for multi-step processes you must go through in your work.
 Having those multi-step processes recorded in a protocol and readily accessible in this document increases the probability that the protocol will be followed and that you will save time by avoiding mistakes.

 We have made a variant of this writing log where this section is modular.